 Kansas River Levee Trail (11 miles).
 This trail overlooks both floodplain forest and open fields along the Kansas River.
 There are various trailheads, including just East of the Kansas River Bridge, 8th Street Boat Ramp (North Lawrence), and Riverfront Park (West of Teepee Junction, where U.S. 40 joins U.S. 24 in North Lawrence).
 The eastern route to Mud Creek Access Area is about 4.5 miles one way.
 This is the most scenic route.
-Northwest from the bridge, the levee lasts about 7.5 miles.
+Northwest from the bridge, the levee extends for about 7.5 miles.
 The surface is crushed rock suitable for walking and road bikes.
 The forest contains large specimens of eastern cottonwood, hackberry, and sandbar willows.
 White-tailed deer and skunks may be seen at dusk occasionally.
 Fox and gray squirrels and river gulls are very common.
 Bald eagles may also be seen in winter.
 Some may choose to use the levee to travel to the Kaw River Trail or the Riverfront Trails.
 On the East side, a loop may be made by using the streets of North Lawrence for your return.
 Mosquitos and gnats can be a problem in late spring to fall.
-However, walks in late evening or early morning can be enjoyable when insect repellant is used.
+However, walks in late evening or early morning can be enjoyable when insect repellent is used.
 There are mountain biking and hiking trails along the riverbank going east from the 8th Street boat ramp.
 It has been said that these are some of the best mt. biking trails in the Midwest.

-Kaw River Trail (~ 3 mi. round-trip).
+Kaw River Trail (~3 mi. round-trip).
 Located in Riverfront Park (West of Teepee Junction, where US 40 joins US 24).
 Formerly a national recreation trail, this path goes along the eastern shore of the Kansas River.
 The forest contains large specimens of eastern cottonwood, hackberry, and sandbar willows.
 White-tailed deer and skunks may be seen at dusk occasionally.
 Fox and gray squirrels and river gulls are very common.
 Bald eagles may also be seen in winter.
+Sometimes it is not very well maintained and may prematurely dead-end.
+If one travels north far enough one will encounter a causeway to an island in the river.
+It was designated a National Recreation Trail by the National Park Service but this designation was allowed to lapse.
 A very pleasant trail in spring and fall.
+Camping and picnicking are allowed on sandbars and islands since they are owned by the people of Kansas.
+Not recommended after sunset.